 Cannabis is an illegal drug which can affect your mental health.
-This section is about the affects that cannabis can have on your mental health.
+This page is about the affects that cannabis can have on your mental health.
 And how to get help and support.
-You may also find this section useful if you care for someone who uses cannabis.
+You may also find this page useful if you care for someone who uses cannabis.

 - Cannabis is known by different names such as marijuana and weed.

 - Cannabis is a drug that can make you feel happy or relaxed.
 And anxious or paranoid.

 - THC is the main chemical in cannabis which can change your mood and behaviour.